GenASiS: General Astrophysical Simulation System. I. Refinable Mesh and Nonrelativistic Hydrodynamics: REFINABLE MESH

-The classes in the {\tt Meshes} division of {\tt Charts} combine multiple submeshes into a `mesh,' characterized by the class {\tt MeshForm}.
-A mesh includes four submeshes.
-This is illustrated in Figure~\ref{fig:Submeshes}; shown in both two and three dimensional versions are the submeshes of the Level 1 (coarsest) mesh, which is rectangular, and the submeshes of the Level 2 (first refinement) mesh, which has a spherical shape.
-Two of these submeshes together comprise all the cells at a particular level of the oct-tree: the `Interior' submesh (or simply `Interior') contains all the normal computational cells, and the `Exterior' submesh includes all the cells that form a boundary layer---either the boundary of the chart as a whole, or a coarse/fine boundary at the edge of a particular level---surrounding the Interior.
-The other two are the `Parents' and `Children' submeshes, which link the cells of the Interior to the adjacent coarser and finer levels respectively.
-The reason for the redundancies of a Level $i$ Parents with a Level $i-1$ Interior, and a Level $i$ Children with a Level $i+1$ Interior, is that the Interior submeshes on each level are independently domain-decomposed: the Level $i$ Parents and Children follow the decomposition of the Level $i$ Interior with which they are associated, which in general may be different from the decompositions of the Interior submeshes at Levels $i-1$ and $i+1$.
+A `mesh' includes four submeshes comprising all the cells at a given level of the oct-tree, and also provides links to adjacent refinement levels.
+As illustrated in the left panel of Figure~\ref{fig:Submeshes}, two of these submeshes together comprise all the cells at a particular level of the oct-tree: the `Interior' submesh (or simply `Interior') contains all the normal computational cells, and the `Exterior' submesh includes all the cells that form a boundary layer---either the boundary of the coordinate patch as a whole, or a coarse/fine boundary at the edge of a particular level---surrounding the Interior.
+As shown in the right panel of Figure~\ref{fig:Submeshes}, the Interior submesh on each level is independently domain-decomposed.
+As further discussed below, the need to exchange data between adjacent levels with independent domain decompositions gives rise to two additional submeshes at each level: the Level $i$ `Children' submesh provides a link to the Level $i+1$ Interior, while the Level $i$ `Parents' submesh connects with the Level $i-1$ Interior.

-A mesh is the typical locus of data storage.
-The storage available in an instance of {\tt VariableGroupForm} or its extensions (see ``VariableGroups'' in Section \ref{subsubsec:VariableManagement}) is subdivided into sections reserved for data associated with the cells of the four submeshes.
-A given cell in the oct-tree can play any or all of three roles---`level' (as part of an Interior or Exterior submesh), `parent' (as part of a Parents submesh), and `child' (as part of a Children submesh)---and as appropriate is assigned a number for each of these roles that corresponds to a row number of the data storage array in an instance of {\tt VariableGroupForm} or its extensions.

-Task (c) of our example program for this section---initialize a Gaussian function---provides a further opportunity to see how this mesh-based storage is used.
-(We have already caught initial glimpses in Listing~\ref{lst:SubroutineSetRefineFlagLevel} and the discussions thereof in ``ChartBasics'' and ``Submeshes'' above.)

-Consider the execution of task (c) for a single mesh at a given level of refinement in {\tt subroutine SetFunctionLevel} in Listing~\ref{lst:SubroutineSetFunctionLevel}.
-(As we will see below, this routine for a single level is called at line~12 of Listing~\ref{lst:SubroutineSetFunction} for the method {\tt SetFunction} of {\tt FunctionGradientTemplate}.)

-One of the members of {\tt FunctionGradientTemplate} declared at line~9 of Listing~\ref{lst:Module_FG_Outline} is an array of {\tt VariableGroupForm}, each element of which stores, for a given level of refinement, the variable whose gradient is to be taken: